worldbank/covid-mobile-data/cdr-aggregation/README.md

 ##### Docker set-up

 Unless you run a databricks/datalake set-up, the by far easiest way to get started is to run `aggregtion_offsite.ipynb` in a docker container.
 You first need to make sure that you have both `docker` and `docker-compose` installed.
 Get it [here](https://docs.docker.com/get-docker/).
-The follow the steps blow:
+Then follow the steps blow:

 1. Clone this repository if you haven’t yet.
 1. Open a terminal and cd into the `cdr-aggregation` directory.
 Then run `docker-compose up` to start the docker container.
 You'll see the url for the jupyter server, copy that into your browser
 1. Set up the config file.
 Use the [config_file_template](https://github.com/worldbank/covid-mobile-data/blob/master/covid-mobile-data/cdr-aggregation/config_file_template.py) and after you have modified it, save it in the `cdr-aggregation` folder.
 Use `"/home/jovyan/work/data"` as your base path in the docker environment
 1. Set up the folder structure using [folder_setup.ipynb](https://github.com/worldbank/covid-mobile-data/blob/master/covid-mobile-data/cdr-aggregation\notebooks\folder_setup.ipynb) file in the `\cdr-aggregation\notebooks` folder
 1. Add your raw data to the `<base_path>/new/<country_code>/<telecom_alias>` folder created in last step
-1. Add shapefiles and tower locations to `<base_path>/support-data/<country_code>/<telecom_alias>/geofiles`.
+1. Add shapefiles and tower locations, or alternatively add the tower-admin region mapping directly, to `<base_path>/support-data/<country_code>/<telecom_alias>/geofiles`.
 Get in touch to get assistance in accessing or creating these
 1. Open the `aggregation_offsite.ipynb` notebook to run aggregations.
 If all went well, you should find the indicators in the `<base_path>/results/<country_code>/<telecom_alias>`

 ##### Databricks/datalake set-up
-This is a manual tasks where the following steps needs to be completed:
+This is a manual tasks where the following steps need to be completed:
   1. Set up folders.
 Set up the `new`, `standardized`, `results`, `support_data` and `temporary` folders in the datalake according to the folder structure graph in the folder structure section below.
 Create the `country_code` and `telecom_alias` folder each folder.
   1. Set up the config file.
 Use the [config_file_template](https://github.com/worldbank/covid-mobile-data/blob/master/covid-mobile-data/cdr-aggregation/config_file_template.py) and after you have modified it, save it in the `cdr-aggregation` folder.
   1. Copy all the raw anonymized CDR data to the `<base_path>/new/<country_code>/<telecom_alias>` folder
-  1. Add shapefiles and tower locations to `<base_path>/support-data/<country_code>/<telecom_alias>/geofiles`.
-Get in touch to get assistance in accessing or creating these
+  1. Add shapefiles and tower locations, or alternatively add the tower-admin region mapping directly, to `<base_path>/support-data/<country_code>/<telecom_alias>/geofiles`.
+Get in touch to get assistance in accessing or creating these.
   1. Then you can run the [aggregation_notebook](https://github.com/worldbank/covid-mobile-data/blob/master/cdr-aggregation/notebooks/aggregation_notebook.py) in your spark cluster creating aggregates from your data.

 ### Workflow description